opnsense/docs/source/manual/aliases.rst

     To change the alias domain resolve interval, go to :menuselection:`Firewall --> Settings --> Advanced` and set **Aliases Resolve Interval** to the number of seconds to refresh.

+Hosts type Aliases can contain exclusion hosts.
+Exclusion addresses starts with "!" sign (eg !192.168.0.1) and can be used to exclude hosts from Network Group Aliases.

 ..................
 Networks
 ..................